 Almost everything people do has a seasonal cycle component to it.
 Stock markets are not an exception.
-This phenomenon is hard to explain, and still it is possible to use seasonality to your advantage.
+This phenomenon is hard to explain, and it still is possible to use seasonality to your advantage.
 Not only mid- and long-term investors can benefit from it.
 Short-term traders can also put this information to good use.
-It is commonly accepted that most money on the stock market are made in the period between November 1 and April 30 (so-called winter), while the period between May 1 and October 31 (so-called summer) should be avoided, but is it just a Wall Street legend?
+It is commonly accepted that most money on the stock market are made in the period between November 1 and April 30 (the so-called winter), while the period between May 1 and October 31 (the so-called summer) should be avoided.
+But is it just a Wall Street legend?

-The table below features monthly average returns of the stock market:
+The table below features monthly average returns of the stock market (source):

 How to use this information in trading?
-A bullish investor may find it beneficial to trade during the month with a higher average return: December, April, January.
-For a bearish investor it may be a good idea to open a short position during July, September and October.
+A bullish investor may prefer to trade during the months with a higher average return: December, April, January.
+A bearish investor on the other hand, may choose to open a short position during July, September and October.

 Of course, you are not guaranteed to stay in the black when following seasonal patterns.
-After all, your success (or failure) will depend mostly on you trading strategy.
-Yet on the financial markets it is always good to know more than others do.Trade now
+After all, your success (or failure) will depend mostly on your trading strategy.
+Yet on the financial markets it is always good to know more than others do.To the platform